terrydolan/catmon-img-classifier/README.md

 ## Introduction
-The *Catmon Image Classifier* (aka *Catmonic*) is a pytorch deep learning application that classifies the boosimba cat image that is attached to an auto-tweet from *Catmon* and replies with the cat's name.
+The *Catmon Image Classifier* (aka *Catmonic*) is a pytorch deep learning module that classifies a boosimba cat image with the cat's name and a probability.

-The app's tweet handler 'listens' to the @boosimba tweet stream for tweets.
-If the tweet is an auto-tweet from *Catmon* it downloads the embedded cat image and runs the trained convolutional network model (cnn) model to classify the image.

-The classifier returns a label and a probability; there are 3 possible
-labels: 'boo', 'simba' or 'unknown'.
-If the cat is identified then the handler tweets a reply with the cat's name and the probability of a successful classification.

 The model uses 'transfer learning' with a  pre-trained MobileNetV2 model applied to the catmon dataset; MobileNetV2 is pre-trained with millions of ImageNet images and so comes with cat recognition built in.